joelluong/joelluong/README.md

 - 🧠 Software developer with 6+ years of experience using **.NET**, **React**, and **SQL Server**
 - 🚀 Passionate about education tech - improving tools that help real teachers and students
 - 🌩️ Hands-on with **Azure**, **AWS**, and **Oracle Cloud**, with a growing interest in scalable cloud infrastructure
-- 📊 Learning advanced data analytics and ML through my **Master's coursework**
+- 📊 Learning advanced Data Analytics and Machine Learning through my **Master's coursework**
 - 🛠️ I enjoy building clean, intuitive apps and taking ownership from idea to deployment

 ---